U.S. labor movement looks for path forward after Amazon defeat

-(Reuters) - Regina McDowell was not surprised that workers overwhelmingly rejected a union at an Amazon.com Inc warehouse in Alabama last week.
+Regina McDowell was not surprised that workers overwhelmingly rejected a union at an Amazon.com Inc (AMZN.O) warehouse in Alabama last week.

 She spent 42 years working in a unionized electrical equipment factory in Indiana and was active in organizing drives — including traveling to the South to track down workers at their homes to make the pitch for her union, the International Association of Machinists and Aerospace Workers.